Apple's black Magic Mouse drops to $85 in a rare deal

 The black version of Apple’s latest Magic Mouse accessory is just $85 via Amazon, which is a discount of $15.
 This is nearly a record low price, as this colorway rarely goes on sale.

 This is a wireless Bluetooth mouse specifically made for Apple products like Mac desktops and iPads.
 If you’ve ever owned an iMac or even a Mac tower, you know the drill.
 It’s a good mouse.
-It pairs quickly and gets the job done. .
+It pairs quickly and gets the job done.
+No muss and no fuss.

 This is nearly a record low price for this color.